elwa7ch/phpcidemo/README.md

 # PHP-DI application demo --.

-This repository demonstrates how to write a simple application using PHP-DI without any framework.
+This repository de....monstrates how to write a simple application using PHP-DI without any framework.

 ## Screenshot